johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

      * The HTTP request associated with the retrieval uses a "safe" method.
      * The target browsing context of the HTTP request associated with the retrieval is the active browsing context or a top-level traversable.
+-->

-2. The user agent SHOULD sort the cookie-list in the following order:
+1. Sort _cookies_ in the following order:

-   *  Cookies with longer paths are listed before cookies with shorter paths.
+   * Cookies whose path's size is greater are listed before cookies whose path's size is smaller.

-   *  Among cookies that have equal-length path fields, cookies with earlier creation-times are listed before cookies with later creation-times.
+   * Among cookies whose path's size is equal, cookies whose creation-time is earlier are listed before cookies whose creation-time is later.

-   NOTE: Not all user agents sort the cookie-list in this order, but this order reflects common practice when this document was written, and, historically, there have been servers that (erroneously) depended on this order.
+   NOTE: Historically there have been servers that (erroneously) depended on this order.

-3. Update the last-access-time of each cookie in the cookie-list to the current date and time.
+1. Update the last-access-time of each cookie of _cookies_ to the current date and time and reflect these changes in the user agent's cookie store.

-4. Serialize the cookie-list into a cookie-string by processing each cookie in the cookie-list in order:
+1. Return _cookies_.

+### Serialize Cookies {#serialize-cookies}

+To **Serialize Cookies** given a list of cookies _cookies_:

+1. Let _output_ be an empty byte sequence.

+1. For each _cookie_ of _cookies_:

+   1. If _output_ is not the empty byte sequence, then append 0x3B (;) followed by 0x20 (SP) to _output_.

-   1. If the cookies' name is not empty, output the cookie's name followed by the %x3D ("=") character.
+   1. If _cookie_'s name is not the empty byte sequence, then append _cookie_'s name followed by 0x3D (=) to _output_.

-   2. If the cookies' value is not empty, output the cookie's value.

-   3. If there is an unprocessed cookie in the cookie-list, output the characters %x3B and %x20 ("; ").
+   1. Append _cookie_'s value to _output_.

+1. Return _output_.

+## Requirements for Non-Browser User Agents

+## Requirements for Browser User Agents

+This document does not define the precise requirements for user agents that are browsers.
+Specifications for such a user agent are expected to build upon these algorithms:

+- Parse and Store a Cookie
+- Store a Cookie
+- Retrieve Cookies
+- Serialize Cookies

+This provides the flexibility browsers need to detail their requirements in considerable det

 # Implementation Considerations